Vitro Mill

 Ore also came from uranium mines in Beaver County, and was shipped by Union Pacific rail car to the Vitro mill.
 (History of Beaver County, 1996, page 316)

-Closure of the Vitro uranium mill came after the so-called stretch-out of AEC procurement from the original December 31, 1966 date to 1970 due to reduced demand.
+Closure of the Vitro uranium mill came after the so-called "stretch-out" of AEC procurement from the original December 31, 1966 date to 1970 due to reduced demand.
 The stretch-out affected all uranium processing mills in the West, including the operations of the Vitro mill at Salt Lake City.
 The mill was closed in January 1965, and in July its production quotas and contracts through 1970 were transferred to the Atlas (former Ureco) mill at Moab.
 The change added the production of 12 mines served by the Vitro mill to the Atlas mill, bringing its total to 40 mines served by the Atlas mill.
 (Salt Lake Tribune, July 28, 1965)

 Vitro Vanadium Mill